joric/oneliners/README.md

 ```

 There also problems where you have to determine if string was rotated.
-The trick is to search in a list concatenated with its copy.
+The trick is to search in a string concatenated with its copy.

 * https://leetcode.com/problems/repeated-substring-pattern/solutions/826417/rust-oneliner-by-joric-mmmu/